-3.1 Metropolitan State University values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
-Our goal is to create learning environments that are effective, equitable, inclusive and welcoming.
-Metropolitan State University is committed to providing educational opportunities to students with disabilities.
-In accordance with the Americans with Disabilities Act of 1990 as amended and Section 504 of the Rehabilitation Act and other applicable state and federal laws, the school provides reasonable accommodations to otherwise qualified students with disabilities.
+3.1 Our institution values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
+Our goal is to create learning environments that are usable, equitable, inclusive and welcoming.
+Metro State University is committed to providing educational opportunities to students with disabilities.
+In accordance with the Americans with Disabilities Act of 1990 as amended and Section 504 of the Rehabilitation Act other applicable state and federal laws, the school provides reasonable accommodations to otherwise qualified students with disabilities.
 The decision regarding appropriate accommodations will be based on the specifics of each case.
 Students who seek reasonable accommodations for disabilities must contact the Center for Accessibility Resources.
-The Center for Accessibility Resources, in collaboration with the student, will determine a student's eligibility and if eligible, recommend appropriate accommodations and services.
+The Center for Accessibility Resources, in collaboration with the student, will determine a student's eligibility and recommend eligibility and appropriate accommodations and services.
+Please note that accommodations may not be applied retroactively.
+Additionally, accommodations cannot fundamentally alter a course or program.
+Students seeking accommodations are